warmshowers/Warmshowers.org/docroot/sites/all/modules/contrib/fboauth/README.txt

 5. Configure the Facebook OAuth module settings under "Configuration" -> "People" -> "Facebook OAuth settings".
 Copy and paste the App ID and App Secret from your newly created Facebook application's settings.

+   Set the API version of the Facebook App.

    Note that it is highly recommended to request access to the Facebook user's e-mail address so that normal Drupal functionality (the password reset for